 You are here

 Miriam Y. Holden Collection on the History of Women.
 General collection is on the first floor of Firestone Library.
 (This section has location designator: Holden.)
 The Holden rare books (600+ volumes) are housed in the Department of Rare Books and Special Collections.
 Location designator: ExHolden.
 They were catalogued in 1983.
-For particulars refer to: "The Miriam Y. Holden Collection on the History of Women" in the Princeton University Library Chronicle XLI, 2 (Winter, 1980) pp. 163-168 [full text].
+For particulars refer to: "The Miriam Y. Holden Collection on the History of Women" in the Princeton University Library Chronicle XLI, 2 (Winter, 1980) pp. 163-168 [full text and full text].
 Also see the checklist of the Miriam Holden Manuscript Collection in the reference collection of the Manuscripts Division.
 It lists letters of Miriam Holden with various New York collectors and antiquarian booksellers.

 According to the 1954 edition of Private Book Collectors in the United States and Canada, Miriam Holden's collection was titled "Women's Work, Status and Achievements, Their Role in Religious, Cultural and Social Progress."
 [Note: Editions of Private Book Collectors prior to 1948 do not mention Miriam Holden as a collector of women's history.
 Among such collectors mentioned prior to 1948 are Hala Jean Hammond (writer, contributor to History of Woman Suffrage in the United States, lived in Muskogee, Oklahoma) , Marguerita Mergentime (artist and textile designer in New York City), and the sociologist A. B. Wolfe.]